 - Poison – Has no way to discourage other wildlife from eating it.
-Also, if a rat takes the bait and is eaten by a predator, they will also be poisoned.
+Also, if a rat takes the bait and is eaten by a predator, it will be poisoned.

 My personal preference is to go for the door traps with poison in.
 That way, the rat will take the bait but will be trapped.
-Simply check the trap every few days and clear out any dead Rats.
+Check the trap every few days and clear out any dead Rats.